 Day 11: Arrive UK

 WHAT'S INCLUDED

 - All transport from London to Paro return

 - All meals except where specified, accommodation and camping equipment

 - Discover Adventure leaders; doctor with a group of 15 or more participants; local guides and drivers

-- · Local support and back-up equipment
+- Local support and back-up equipment

 - Visits and permits required for Bhutan

 - Entry to any other sites included in itinerary

 WHAT'S EXCLUDED

 - Any meals specified 'not included' in the itinerary

 - Travel insurance

-- Personal spending money, souvenirs and drinks
+- Personal spending money, souvenirs and drinks •

-- · Sleeping bag and sleeping mat
+- Sleeping bag and sleeping mat •

 - Tips for local guides and support crew

-- Inbound airport departure tax (no tax applied at time of writing)
+- Inbound airport departure tax (no tax applied at time of writing) •

-- Entry visa for Nepal
+- Entry visa for Nepal •

-- Fees for any optional sites, attractions or activities
+- Fees for any optional sites, attractions or activities ٠

 - Airline taxes: we cap these so £250.00 is the maximum you will pay

 - Any applicable surcharges as per Terms and Conditions

 GRADE | RED

-All our trips are designed to provide a challenge.
 Trips are graded Yellow, Orange or Red, in increasing level of challenge.
 This trip lies within the RED range.

-The grade is determined by factors such as terrain, distance, climate, altitude, etc. Each colour grade has a spectrum which reflects the difficulty of these factors.
-Trip duration, accommodation and living conditions are also taken into account.
-Some sections will feel more challenging than others, but the grade reflects the overall trip.
-Unusual weather conditions can also have a significant impact.
-The Accommodation icon indicates the living conditions while trekking/cycling.
-While there are usually several factors that present a challenge, the Challenge icon indicates the trip's most challenging element, for most people.
+The grade is determined by factors such as terrain, distance, climate, altitude, etc. Each colour grade has a spectrum which reflects the difficulty of these factors; trip duration, accommodation and living conditions (see icon) are also taken into account.
 Trip grading explained